 If you would like a chat about whether us working together could be helpful to you at this time, please feel free to contact me.
 Our first conversation carries no charge and no obligation.

 Training, qualifications & experience

-I have undergone years of training to become qualified as a safe and ethical therapeutic counsellor.
-This is as important to me as I anticipate it is to you and am happy to work within the code of practice of the British Association of Counselling and Psychotherapy (BACP) and the National Counselling Society.
+Being safe and ethical is as important to me as I anticipate it is to you.
+I am happy to work within the code of practice of the British Association of Counselling and Psychotherapy (BACP) and the National Counselling Society.